Atharvack/AWS-Portfolio/README.md

-theme - Jekyll-theme-slate
+---
+theme: jekyll-theme-slate
+---

 # AWS-Portfolio

 This repository showcases a portfolio of AWS services used to host a Django application.
-The setup includes CloudFront for content delivery, an EC2 instance for hosting the application, and Namecheap for DNS management.
+The setup includes CloudFront for content delivery, an EC2 instance for hosting the application, and Namecheap [...]

 ## Architecture